What is Vehicle Tracking System?

-GPS (Global Positioning System) is the satellite navigation system that provides location and time data in all weather conditions by way of four or more satellites for the aim of detecting position of the GPS receiver in any accessible line of vision around the globe.
+GPS (Global Positioning System) is a satellite-based navigation system that provides location and time data in any weather condition utilizing four or more satellites for the aim of detecting position of the GPS receiver in any accessible line of vision around the globe.
 The GPS system, which was first introduced for military purposes, was made available to civil use following downing of a passenger airplane having veered far from its normal course with 269 people on board in 1983.
-GPS systems are currently used in many fields from airplanes to mobile phones, from vehicle tracking systems to navigation systems and to mapping.
+GPS systems are currently used in many fields ranging from airplanes to mobile phones, from vehicle tracking systems to navigation systems and to mapping.

 There is more than one global positioning system in place.
 The systems developed by different countries are named as follows:

-GPS (Developed by USA.
-The project that was kicked off following launching of the first satellite in 1978 could only be completed by 1994 with the number of satellites reaching 24.)
+GPS (Developed by the USA.
+The project that was kicked off following the launching of the first satellite in 1978.
+It could only be completed by 1994 with the number of satellites reaching 24.)

 GLONASS (Developed by Russia.
-The project that was kicked off following launching of the first satellite in 1979 could only be completed by 2011 with the number of satellites reaching 24.)
+The project that was kicked off following launching of the first satellite in 1979.
+It could only be completed by 2011 with the number of satellites reaching 24.)

-GALILEO (The project that was initiated by the European Space Agency, ESA, in 1999 will incorporate 30 satellites in total and will be available to civil use by 2019.)
+GALILEO (The project that was initiated by the European Space Agency, ESA, in 1999.
+It will incorporate 30 satellites in total and will be available for civil aviation by 2020.)

 IRNSS (The project was started in 2006 following its approval by the Indian government.
 The system was designed as a local positioning system and was inaugurated in 2016 with a total of 9 satellites.)